marcelrienks/Fluidity/README.md

 ## Disclaimer

 ⚠️ **Important**: This tool is intended for legitimate use cases such as accessing necessary resources for work or personal use.
 Users are responsible for ensuring compliance with their organization's network policies and local laws.
 The developers are not responsible for any misuse of this software.

+---

+For a full list of requirements and planned features, see the [Product Requirements Document (PRD)](docs/PRD.md).

 ## Quick Start Guide (Local Development)